george-downer40/dish-and-spill/README.md

 Header fixed to top of page that includes navigation links to other pages on the site.
 The navigation icons will highlight when hovered over for easy navigation.
 The Dish & Spill title in the header will always link back to the home page.
-The map on the homepage will show the location of the restaurant.
-The map can be selected to open google maps in a separate window.
-The menu will have its own page to ensure it’s easy to read and easily accessible from any other page on the site.
-The community page will have a video embedded to provide users with more information on loneliness / the need for community.
-This will also be clickable and will open in a separate window.
 The footer will have icons linking to all social media pages.
 These will open in a new window to ensure the user will continue to read the Dish & Spill site.

 ## Future Features